-- Students, in their last semester of graduation, may register for a maximum of 21 credits, provided they are in good academic standing.
+- In their last semester of graduation, students may register for a maximum of 21 credits, provided they are in good academic standing.

 - Students who are on probation are not allowed to carry more than 13 credits in a regular semester.

-- The maximum course load for the summer is 11 credits.
+- The maximum course load for the summer term is 9 credits.

 - Students in the professional schools who are registered in internship courses during the summer term may be allowed to exceed the total allowed credits for the summer provided the requirements for the internship are fulfilled beyond the summer.